rahijalali/project-2/README.md

 ## Overview

-Managing finances can be overwhelming, so I've created this easy-to-use money bookkeeping system to help you keep track of your income and expenses effortlessly.
+Managing finances can be overwhelming, so I've created this easy-to-use money bookkeeping system to help user to keep track and record their financial transactions.
+The system is designed to be user-friendly, allowing users to easily add new transactions and view their financial history.

 ## Features